CONSELF/conself-docs/content/manual/simulation-process.md

 - *Step Type*: type of the performed step
 - *Operations*: a set of functionalities to interact with the current step
 	- *View settings*: opens the settings used
 	- *Reload settings*: reload the settings defined in the current step in a new one.
-This option is only available if we are now in a new step with the same tipe as the one we want to reload.
+This option is only available if we are now in a new step with the same type as the one we want to reload.
 	- *Initialize CFD*: initialize a new CFD step from the results of a previous one.
 This option is only available if we are now in a new CFD step.
 	- *View problems*: in case of *ERROR* or *WARNING*, it opens a new pop-up window where the user can visualize where the problem was.
 - *Step name*: name assigned to the current step.
 To edit the name double click this field.